NeverForged/DogClassifier/README.md

 The first idea led to over a week of processing, and also reminds me too much of a Kaggle competition - just string together 100s of models (in my case, literally 121 models) and see what happens.
 This may work, but is hardly an effective method for doing so.
 I was also mainly making my own tensorflow model based on a job interview I was prepping for... that never came.
 I had e-mailed them about it, and never got a response.

-So, since I now have no reason to stick to only Tensorflow (passive-aggressive 'professionalism' is certainly my new favorite thing), and ssince I am still working on [a project for the UNHCR](https://github.com/NeverForged/HiveImageProject), it seems more to my best interest, and the progress of the project, to switch gears in that direction.
+So, since I now have no reason to stick to only Tensorflow (passive-aggressive 'professionalism' is certainly my new favorite thing), and since I am still working on [a project for the UNHCR](https://github.com/NeverForged/HiveImageProject), it seems more to my best interest, and the progress of the project, to switch gears in that direction.
 So I am.

 ## Keras - VGG16
 Choosing Keras' VGG16 as the model I'll use to test this.
 Now that I have a through understanding of the trials and tribulations of making my own model, time to try this on "easy mode".
 So, I will pop-off the 1000 answer layer and replace with a 120-breed layer, up my dog photos to 224 by 224, and try again.